Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes

-In this article, we primarily focus on ordinal logistic regression to model $\mu(\cdot,\cdot;\alpha)$ and to obtain fitted estimates using the \texttt{polr} function from the R package \texttt{MASS} \citep{MASS_2002}.
+In our simulation study, we primarily focus on ordinal logistic regression to model $\mu(\cdot,\cdot;\alpha)$ and to obtain fitted estimates using the \texttt{polr} function from the R package \texttt{MASS} \citep{MASS_2002}.
 In the \texttt{polr} function, the ordinal logistic regression model for an ordinal outcome with $L$ categories is parameterized as

-where $l=1,2,\dots,L-1$, $\xi=(\xi_1,\dots,\xi_p)^T$ and $\alpha=(\alpha_{10},\dots,\alpha_{L-1,0},\xi^T)^T$.
-Then, we have:
+where $l=1,2,\dots,L-1$, $\xi=(\xi_1,\dots,\xi_p)^{\top}$ and $\alpha=(\alpha_{10},\dots,\alpha_{L-1,0},\xi^{\top})^{\top}$.
+Then, we have

-However, the augmented weighting estimator is fairly general and in theory can be used with any working outcome models, including more flexible ordinal regression models that permit the odds ratios for covariates to possibly change with cut-point.
+However, the augmented IPW estimator is fairly general and in theory can be used with any working outcome models, including more flexible ordinal regression models that permit the odds ratios for covariates to possibly change with cut-point.